tiurzm/Portfolio/README.md

 # Portfolio

-This is a mobile responsive portfolio, built using HTML, CSS and jQuery.
+This is a mobile responsive portfolio, built using HTML, CSS, jQuery and Animate On Scroll Library.